JordinaGR/sorting-algs-visualization/README.md

 3. 16/12/2020 version #3: https://youtu.be/uF0zBXybNJ0

 Sorting and searching algorithms visualization with python 3.8 and tkinter.
-The graphics are pretty bad I know, the purpose of this is the algorithm implementation.
+The purpose of this is the algorithm implementation.

 There is a timer and the data gets stored in MySQL database.
 So, I can compare between algorithms doing some statistics.
 There are two tables, the sorting and the serching algs.